melezhik/swat/README.md

     * By default this setting is off.

+* output_mod - setting TAP output mode

+    * \`cpanparty' - format output for cpanparty service

+    * `\default' - this is default value, no formatting at all

 # Swat client

 Once swat is installed you get swat client at the \`PATH':